 As a Designer, you can earn money with your ideas at Spreadshirt.
 Protecting rights of use and copyrights is in your best interest.
 Generally, we’ll refuse to publish designs if we’re unable to directly trace or connect the design to you.
 Even if a design is labelled as public domain content by third parties, the rights of use might not be clearly stated.
 If this is the case, then we must reject the design.
 All in all, we want to avoid multiple offers and err on the safe side.
 If you’re the actual creator of a design and have questions or concerns, please contact us.

 We value peaceful coexistence, and we want to make life more beautiful with the designs people find through our Spreadshirt community.
 Please remember that designs violating our community guidelines will be rejected if they contain illegal content, hate speech, pornography or glorify violence.
-Based on our Community Guidelines we reserve the right to remove sensitive content or limit its visibility.
+Based on our Community Standards we reserve the right to remove sensitive content or limit its visibility.
 This is especially true for the protection of minors or if we find it necessary to protect the needs of our diverse community.
 Legally prohibited content won’t be printed by us.
 Please contact us should you see any designs on our platform which violate our Community Guidelines.

 Spreadshirt stands for quality.
 All the products you can buy on our platforms have been selected to make buyers happy.
 That's why we've defined a set of quality criteria for designs that need to be met.